Why is Fish So Good for Type 1 Diabetes?

 healing curing type 1 diabetes naturally

-Me and My fish...
+Me And My Fish

 For me, eating fish is a no-brainer.
 I enjoy eating it.
 I feel as equally satisfied eating fish as any other meat.
 It gives me an easy swap to cut down my consumption of red meat.
 And, on top of all that, it really is a powerhouse food.
 I feel good when I eat it and that feeling is my body’s way of telling me to eat up.
 I am listening.
 I truly believe that healing lies within it for me.